 of the cooled Pumpkin Filling.
 Fold the circle into a half-moon shape enclosing filling.
 Using a fork, press down the edges into a crimped

 border.
 Not only will this look nice, it will help keep the empanada closed after baking.
 With a pastry brush,

 paint the top with the Egg Wash.

-assembled to first eight (8) empanadas and placed them on the prepared
+Once you have assembled the first eight (8) empanadas and placed them on the prepared

-minutes or until tops are golden and the edges are lightly
+Bake approximately 15 minutes or until tops are golden and the edges are lightly browned.

-browned.
-Sprinkle with the cinnamon-sugar immediately after removing
+Sprinkle with the cinnamon-sugar immediately after removing from the oven.

 7 tablespoons butter